6thquake/react-material/docs/src/pages/customization/themes/themes.md

 ### Custom variables

-When using Material-UI's [styling solution](/customization/css-in-js) with your own components, you can also take advantage of the theme.
+When using React-Material's [styling solution](/customization/css-in-js) with your own components, you can also take advantage of the theme.
 It can be convenient to add additional variables to the theme so you can use them everywhere.
 For instance: